 Getting into ARM seems to be quite a niche still, despite the fact that practically everyone owns a cellphone, or a tablet, or a smartwatch these days… not to mention consoles like the Nintendo Switch, the Nvidia Shield family, or the multitude of retro-themed “mini” consoles on the market.

-If you’ve ever rooted an Android phone, or installed CyanogenMod / LineageOS on one, you’ll know that it’s not an easy task to run your own code on them.
+If you’ve ever installed DD-WRT / OpenWrt on a wireless router, or installed CyanogenMod / LineageOS on an Android phone, you’ll know that it’s not an easy task to run your own code on them.
 Tinkering with most ARM devices is sadly the same way for the most part.
 The Raspberry Pi comes close to being open, but it still has its own firmware that you have to deal with, and none of this stuff is standardized.

 I spent several months trying to find an ARM board that was relatively inexpensive (compared to x86), and had decent performance.
 ARM hardware development seems to come in waves, and we could be nearing the tail end of a lull if ARMv9 is coming soon (it was recently announced in March).